Students in the EU/EEA and Switzerland

 Example

-If a treatment centre will not accept your European Health Insurance Card or you have forgotten to take it with you, you must pay your expenses yourself and apply to Helfo for reimbursement afterwards (see the next step).
-If you have left your card at home, you can ask Helfo for an emergency form.
-Read more about this on the page about the European Health Insurance Card.
+If the treatment centre does not accept your European Health Insurance Card, or you have forgotten to bring it, you must pay for it yourself and apply to Helfo for reimbursement afterwards (see step 4).
+If you have forgotten your card at home, you may ask Helfo for an urgent form.

 Example